CivicVision/civicopendata/content/posts/volume-6-this-week-in-civic-tech-open-data.md

 The cool thing about this is, they included the code for their analysis in a [GitHub repository](https://github.com/baltimore-sun-data/2019-shootings-analysis).

+**Takeaway:**

 ### Speed Limits & Fatal crashes in Germany

 ![](https://res.cloudinary.com/civicvision/image/upload/v1551004929/Volume%206/speed-limit-germany.png)

 This is a visualization from an article of the German weekly newspaper _"Der Spiegel"_.
 It is about speed limits and the effect on crashes and fatalities.

-__Takeaway:__
+The blue are the ones with speed limit the red bars are without speed limit.
+On the left crashes with severe injuries and on the right with fatality.
+The numbers are crashes for every billion mile.
+So 13.45 crashes with severe injuries for every billion mile driven.

+_I like that they published their results and clearly state the source of their analysis and compare it with other sources.
+It's an R notebook so you can import it and run it yourself.
+But they could have used color more precise.
+The headline is: 140 deaths could be prevented with speed limits.
+That's why I would emphasize the bar without speed limits._

+**Takeaway:**
-__Use color sparingly and highlight the bars you want your readers to focus on.__
+**Use color sparingly and highlight the bars you want your readers to focus on.**

 ### [Environmental Hotspots in the Bay Area](https://j221-dataviz.github.io/drew-costley/)